 We demonstrated that it is practically possible to capitalize on the dynamic energy consumption patterns of TPCs.
-We presented a methodology to experimentally build an accurate energy model, accounting for variations in power consumption and clock speed.
-We use EPIC, a compile-time tool, as an instrument to quantify the impact of these models.
-When integrated with HarvOS, EPIC enables 350% speedup in workload completion times, and similarly avoids unnecessary program changes that ultimately hurt energy efficiency when used with CleanCut.
-Based on the evidence we collect with EPIC, we conclude that it is possible to account for the dynamic behaviors of energy consumption without sacrificing simplicity of analysis.
+We experimentally built an accurate energy model, accounting for variations in power consumption and clock speed.
+The instruments we used to quantify the impact of these models are: i) EPIC, a compile-time tool based on our energy model that, when used with HarvOS or CleanCut, allows the former to achieve up to 350% speedup in workload completion times, while avoiding unnecessary program changes that ultimately hurt energy efficiency with latter, and ii) MSPsim++, an extension to the popular MSPsim emulator that allows us to show inaccurate parameter settings in the original MementOS, resulting in more than 1000% speedup in workload completion times.

+Based on the evidence we collect with EPIC and MSPsim++, we conclude that it is possible to account for the dynamic behaviors of energy consumption without sacrificing simplicity of analysis.
+In both cases, the modifications to existing systems were limited to the energy estimation tool, and did not impact other functionality.